calinux-py/Flipper/README.md

 wifi switch evil-twin - creates a new network profile with whatever SSID, password, and encryption type you prefer

-wifi-grab (current) - grabs the users current wifi SSID and password and amends to .txt file in users temp directory
+wifi-grab (current) - grabs the users current wifi SSID and password and amends to .txt file in users temp directory.
+The script will then sent this .txt file to a Discord webhook of your choosing.